Using Your Maia Baby Kit

 Let’s Talk Ovulation

-Tracking ovulation is key when using a home insemination kit, as it helps pinpoint the fertile window—when conception is most likely.
-Accurate timing boosts the chances of sperm meeting the egg and increases the likelihood of pregnancy.
+Tracking ovulation is key when using a home insemination kit, as it helps pinpoint the fertile window, when conception is most likely.
+Accurate timing helps identify when conception is most likely to occur.

 The fertile window is the six days leading up to and including ovulation, when you're most likely to conceive.